The exponential map at a cuspidal singularity: Introduction

 The behavior of geodesics hitting a non-degenerate critical point $\bp$ of $S$ can be analyzed very precisely in a neighborhood of $\bp$.
 See for example Proposition \ref{prop-localmax} for the case of local maxima and minima of $S$.
 We will now focus on surfaces $M$, for which we can analyze how these local pictures fit together in a full neighborhood of $\partial M$.
 First, we show that there is an exponential map.
 To simplify the exposition we assume in the following theorems that $\dM$ is connected.

-\begin{theorem} Let $(M,\bg)$ be a cusp surface with connected boundary.
+\begin{theorem} Let $(M,\bg)$ be a cuspidal surface with connected boundary.
 Assume that $S$ is a Morse function.
-There is a parametrization $q\mapsto \gamma_q$, $q\in \bS^1$, of the geodesics starting at $\dM$ at time $\tau=0$ so that the map
+There is a parametrization $q\mapsto \gamma_q$, $q\in \bS^1$, of the set of geodesics starting at $\dM$ at time $\tau=0$ so that the map

 is defined and surjective for some $\tau_0>0$ and some neighborhood $U$ of $\dM$.

 The full asymptotic behavior of $\expdM$ as $\tau\to 0$ can be described explicitly in terms of $S$. \end{theorem}